Freedom of religion in Russia: Registration

-Local authorities refused to register Scientology centers as religious organizations in Dmitrovgrad, Izhevsk, and other localities.
-Since these centers have not been in existence for 15 years, they are by law ineligible to register as religious organizations and cannot perform religious services (although they were allowed to hold meetings and seminars).
+Local authorities refused to register Scientology centres as religious organizations in Dmitrovgrad, Izhevsk, and other localities.
+Since these centres have not been in existence for 15 years, they are by law ineligible to register as religious organizations and cannot perform religious services (although they were allowed to hold meetings and seminars).
 The Churches of Scientology in Surgut City and Nizhnekamsk (Tatarstan) filed suits with the ECHR contesting the refusal of officials to register the churches based on the 15-year rule.
 The ECHR found the suits admissible in June 2005 and combined the cases.
 The case awaited a final decision, which the Church of Scientology expected by the end of 2007.

 According to FRS statistics, there are 22,956 registered religious groups operating in the country, approximately half of which are affiliated with the ROC.
 In 2005, the last year for which statistics are available, authorities investigated the activities of 3,526 religious organizations during the 2005 calendar year.
 The Ministry of Justice sent notifications of violations to 2,996 religious organizations.
 The courts made decisions to liquidate 59 local organizations for violations of constitutional norms and federal legislation during that period.

 The Jehovah's Witnesses alleged in some cases that authorities had consulted with the ROC in determining whether to approve their requests for registration.

 Many religious groups had difficulty acquiring land or permits to build houses of worship.
 Some local governments prevented religious groups from using venues suitable for large gatherings such as cinemas and government facilities.

 Some religious groups, particularly Jehovah's Witnesses, but also the Church of Jesus Christ of Latter-day Saints (LDS), Pentecostal congregations, and the Evangelical Christian Missionary Union, reported that local authorities in recent years denied them permission to acquire land on which to construct places of worship.
 Authorities continued to deny construction permits to several groups.

 Many non-traditional denominations frequently complained that they were unable to obtain venues for worship.
 Because they are small and often newly established, they often lacked the necessary resources to buy or rent facilities on the open market and must rely on government assistance.
 Because they are nontraditional, they frequently met opposition from the traditional communities and often were unable to find government officials who were willing to assist them in renting state-owned property.
 There were multiple reports of religious organizations who were not allowed to renew leases on public and private buildings.
 Increased competition for space in a growing economy and increasing real estate prices led many owners (public and private) to lease property to higher-paying clients, and in some cases, religious groups were refused outright at any price.

 Representatives of multiple Protestant groups spoke about increasing difficulty in extending existing leases or signing new leases for worship premises, the majority of which are still state-controlled.
 For example, administrations in Tikhoretsk and Volgograd refused to extend rental agreements with member churches of the Union of Christian Evangelical Missionaries, which used the spaces for worship.